 - We believe that we pioneered the industry's first cognitive intelligence and narrow artificial intelligence technology and have built on our culture of innovation. - Since its establishment in 2001, Xiao-i has focused on developing cognitive intelligence technologies based on its natural language processing and "AI" implementation in businesses, enjoying a privileged reputation in the "AI" industry.
 As a leading AI technology and industrialization service platform in China, through years of operation, Xiao-I has established cooperation with many leading companies amongst various industry verticals according to Frost & Sullivan.
 Our industry leadership is built on our pioneering research to commercialize AI technology. - Our first-mover advantage in natural language processing has made us a pioneer in formulating AI industry standards and creating more than 500 patents granted or pending.
 To protect its technology, in June 2012, Shanghai Xiao-i sued Apple Computer Trading (Shanghai) Co., Ltd., a subsidiary of Apple, Inc. for patent infringement and received the Supreme People's Court Supreme Court Administrative Judgment, a final judgement confirming the validity of our patent in June 2020, but did not make a ruling on whether Apple infringed our patent.
 Specifically, according to the Patent Administration (Patent) Retrial Administrative Judgment issued by the Supreme People's Court of China ((2017) ZGFXZ No. 34), in the retrial case of Shanghai Xiao-i and Apple Computer Trading (Shanghai) Co., Ltd. and the China National Intellectual Property Administration, the Supreme People's Court determined that the invention patent named "A Chatbot System (Patent No.: 200410053749.9)" held by Shanghai Xiao-i is a valid patent.
 On August 3, 2020, after obtaining the final judgment confirming the validity of its patent, Shanghai Xiao-i filed another infringement lawsuit against Apple Computer Trading (Shanghai) Co., Ltd., Apple, Inc., and Apple Computer Trading (Shanghai) Co., Ltd. (together, "Apple"), demanding Apple to stop the infringement and compensate for the losses.
+On August 27, 2020, the High People's Court of Shanghai formally accepted the Patent Infringement Case filed by Shanghai Xiao-i against Apple.
+On September 4, 2021, Shanghai Xiao-i filed a behavior preservation application (injunction) with the Shanghai High People's Court, demanding Apple to immediately stop the patent infringement involving Siri, including but not limited to stopping the production, selling, offering to sell, importing or using of iPhone products that infringe Shanghai Xiao-i's patent.
+On February 3, 2023, Apple filed a lawsuit against Shanghai Xiao-i with the Shanghai High People's Court, requesting (i) confirmation that the iPhone SE, iPhone 12, and iPhone 13 series products equipped with Siri (the "products in question") do not infringe on the patent rights of ZL200410053749.9 invention patent, and (ii) Shanghai Xiao-i to compensate the plaintiff for reasonable expenses, including lawyer fees, notarization fees, etc., totaling RMB 2 million currently.
+On January 29, 2024, the Shanghai High Court decided to merge the above two cases for trial, and they are currently under review.
+On March 27, 2023, the Beijing Intellectual Property Court notified Shanghai Xiao-i that Apple Computer Trading (Shanghai) Co., Ltd. had filed a patent administrative lawsuit against the defendant China National Intellectual Property Administration and the third person, Shanghai Xiao-i, regarding the 58271 and 58272 Review Decision of Request for Invalidation.
 As of the date of this annual report, the case is still pending. - We are a pioneer in AI + with over 20 years of development and innovation with 4 R&D centers, 280+ engineers, 50+ external experts, and 10+ university partners.